Oscars 2024: Your literary guide to this year’s Best Picture nominees

 Which is better - book or movie?
 The movie gets this one - Glazer crafted a more oppressive and impactful work.

 This year’s Academy Awards take place on Sunday 10 March.
-Stay tuned to Euronews Culture for news, updates and live coverage this weekend.
+Follow Euronews Culture for news, updates and live coverage throughout the film industry's biggest and most prestigious event.